apace100/origins-docs/docs/types/meta_condition_types/either.md

     }
 }
 ```

-This example will return true if either the actor or the target entities are in rain.
+This example will check if either the actor or target entities are in rain.